Allied Health Sciences, B.S. - Health Professional degree completion emphasis

-The AHSHPD bachelor's degree at Grand Valley State University requires 120 credits to graduate.
-Up to 80 A.S./A.A.S. credits can apply toward earning the bachelors degree.
-The student must earn 40 credits at Grand Valley.
+The AHS-HPD degree at Grand Valley State University requires 120 credits to graduate.
+Up to 80 A.S./A.A.S. credits can apply toward earning Bachelor of Science degree in Allied Health Sciences.
+The student must earn 40 credits at the senior level institution, of which 30 credits must be completed at Grand Valley.
 Transferability of credit is done on an individual basis through transcript evaluation.

 Upon admission to GVSU, students should complete the AHS-HPD application for the program to determine eligibility.